Atomic bombings of Hiroshima and Nagasaki: Bombing of Nagasaki

-With fuel running low because of the failed fuel pump, Bockscar and The Great Artiste headed for their secondary target, Nagasaki.
+With fuel running low because of delays and the bad weather, with reserve fuel unavailable due to the failed pump, Bockscar and The Great Artiste headed for their secondary target, Nagasaki.
 Fuel consumption calculations made en route indicated that Bockscar had insufficient fuel to reach Iwo Jima and would be forced to divert to Okinawa, which had become entirely Allied-occupied territory only six weeks earlier.
 After initially deciding that if Nagasaki were obscured on their arrival the crew would carry the bomb to Okinawa and dispose of it in the ocean if necessary, Ashworth agreed with Sweeney's suggestion that a radar approach would be used if the target was obscured.
-At about 07:50 Japanese time, an air raid alert was sounded in Nagasaki, but the "all clear" signal was given at 08:30.
-When only two B-29 Superfortresses were sighted at 10:53 Japanese Time (GMT+9), the Japanese apparently assumed that the planes were only on reconnaissance and no further alarm was given.
+At about 07:50 Japanese time (GMT+9), an air raid alert was sounded in Nagasaki, but the "all clear" signal was given at 08:30.
+When only two B-29 Superfortresses were sighted at 10:53 no further alarm was given; the Japanese apparently assumed that the planes were only conducting reconnaissance.

-A few minutes later at 11:00 Japanese Time, The Great Artiste dropped instruments attached to three parachutes.
-These instruments also contained an unsigned letter to Professor Ryokichi Sagane, a physicist at the University of Tokyo who studied with three of the scientists responsible for the atomic bomb at the University of California, Berkeley, urging him to tell the public about the danger involved with these weapons of mass destruction.
+A few minutes later, at 11:00 Japanese time, The Great Artiste dropped instruments attached to three parachutes.
+These instruments also contained an unsigned letter to Ryokichi Sagane, a physicist at the University of Tokyo who had studied with three of the scientists responsible for the atomic bomb at the University of California, Berkeley, urging him to tell the public about the danger involved with these weapons of mass destruction.
 The messages were found by military authorities but not turned over to Sagane until a month later.
 In 1949, one of the authors of the letter, Luis Alvarez, met with Sagane and signed the letter.